MiddelkoopT/CompOpt-2014-Fall/README.md

 ```

 Homework Assignment:
+ * Download and install Gurobi.

+### Week 8 (Workflow tools)
+ * Pegasus workflow: http://pegasus.isi.edu/
+ * Pegasus example: https://github.com/pegasus-isi/Soybean-Workflow

+Homework Assignment:
  * Repeate the CSV assignment with R and Python but using SQLite.
-Due Monday October 6th before class.
+Due Monday October 13th before class.
- * Download and install Gurobi.
- * Solve the following problem in Gurobi.
-Due Wednesday October 8th before class.
+ * Solve the following problem in Gurobi using Python.
+Due Wednesday October 15th before class.
    * max x1 + 2x2 s.t. x1 + x2 <= 40, 2x1 + x2 <= 60 ; x1,x2 >=0

+### Week 9

 Project Assignment:
  * Determine the results of a your project and create a database to store them in.
-Due Wednesday October 8th before class.
  * Generate a hash of a solution.
-Due Wednesday October 8th before class.

-### Week 8 (Workflow tools)
- * Pegasus workflow: http://pegasus.isi.edu/
- * Pegasus example: https://github.com/pegasus-isi/Soybean-Workflow

 ## Resources/Notes ##